Radon Test Devices, Radon Testing & Affordable Radon Mitigation Services

 Radon can be detected with our simple do-it-yourself radon test kits and if your home is at risk, it can be permanently fixed with our proven radon reduction techniques.
 Most homes can be repaired in just one day and for less than the cost of other common home repairs.
-Our active radon mitigation systems are guaranteed to lower your homes radon level to below the EPA action guideline of 4.0 pCi/L. Our drain tile mitigation systems are guaranteed to reduce the level to below the World Health Organization action guideline of 2.7 pCi/L.
+Our active radon mitigation systems are guaranteed to lower your homes radon level to below the EPA action guideline of 4.0 pCi/L. Our drain tile mitigation systems are guaranteed to reduce the level to below the World Health Organization repair guideline of 2.7 pCi/L.

 How does radon induce Lung Cancer? - When inhaled, airborne radon decay products become deeply lodged or trapped in the lungs, where the alphas radiate and penetrate the cells of the mucous membranes, bronchi, and other pulmonary tissues.
 The ionizing radiation energy affecting the bronchial epithelial cells is believed to initiate the process of the carcinogenesis.
 Although, radon-related lung cancers are mainly seen in the upper airways, radon increases the incidence of all histological types of lung cancer, including small cell carcinoma, adenocarcinoma, and squamous cell carcinoma.